Safety 📅 2026-03-29 ⏱ 11 min read

 Can I check if a photo is AI-generated?

 Yes.
 Look for visual tells like asymmetric details (one earring different from the other), blurred backgrounds that merge with hair, too-perfect skin texture with no visible pores, and teeth that look off.
-Unveil's Reality Check feature analyzes photos for AI generation indicators, but manual inspection catches a lot too once you know what to look for.
+Unveil's Reality Check feature analyzes photos for AI generation indicators, and manual inspection can still surface useful clues once you know what to look for.

 What's the fastest way to verify someone online?